快速入门

 Write-behind jobs are a mandatory part of the write-behind pipeline configuration.

-) you should have a job definition in a YAML file for every key pattern you want to write to a downstream database table.
+Under the jobs directory (parallel to config.yaml) you should have a job definition in a YAML file for every key pattern you want to write to a downstream database table.

 The YAML file can be named using the destination table name or another naming convention, but it has to have a unique name.